Android Settings Changes That’ll Enhance Your Phone’s Performance

 Keep your home screen free of clutter

-Planning to hit up the Google Play Store for a?
+Planning to hit up the Google Play Store for a bunch of new Android apps?
 Be prepared for a lot of icon clutter on your home screen, which is where shortcuts land every time you install something.

 If you don’t want that, there’s a simple way out of this: Long-press on an empty area of your home screen and tap Settings.
 Find the option labeled something along the lines of Add icon to Home Screen or Add new apps to Home Screen and turn it off.